prescottprue/generator-react-firebase/examples/react-firebase/README.md

 │   └── utils                    # General Utilities (used throughout application)
 │       ├── form.js              # Utilities for forms (validation)
-│       └── router.js            # Utilities for routing such as those that redirect back to home if not logged in ├── .env.local                   # Local Environment settings (automatically loaded up by react-scripts commands) ├── .eslintignore                # ESLint ignore file ├── .eslintrc.js                 # ESLint configuration ├── .firebaserc                  # Firebase Project configuration settings (including ci settings)
+│       └── router.js            # Utilities for routing such as those that redirect back to home if not logged in ├── .env                         # Local Environment settings (automatically loaded up by npm scripts) ├── .eslintignore                # ESLint ignore file ├── .eslintrc.js                 # ESLint configuration ├── .firebaserc                  # Firebase Project configuration settings (including ci settings)